fleetdm/fleet/docs/Using-Fleet/CIS-Benchmarks.md

 # CIS Benchmarks

+Fleet's [CIS benchmark library](https://fleetdm.com/cis-benchmarks) allows users to create policies to monitor international security standards.
 The CIS Benchmarks represent the consensus-based effort of cybersecurity experts globally to help you protect your systems against threats more confidently.
 For more information about CIS Benchmarks check out [Center for Internet Security](https://www.cisecurity.org/cis-benchmarks)'s website.

 Fleet implements CIS Benchmarks using [Policies](./REST-API.md#policies).
 Each specific CIS benchmark check is implemented with a policy query in Fleet.